borisbabic/tech_zadatak_2024-04-19/README.md

 * `mix ecto.setup` # setup db
 * `iex -S mix phx.server` -- run project

+The site should be up at http://localhost:4000, api docs available at http://localhost:4000/swaggerui

 # Task
 - DB model and REST api to support graph and calendar, no gui or auth
 - **Assumption** For the purpose of the interview it's not necessary to care about things like timezones, ie approach it like when physicists assume there is no friction